 Volunteers Needed as Purdue Prepares for Vaccine Distribution

 Following approval from the Indiana State Department of Health, Purdue University is preparing to serve as a vaccine distribution site with on-campus vaccinations expected to begin as early as Tuesday, April 6.
-The state department has instructed the university to prioritize students first in an effort to vaccinate as many as possible before leaving campus at the end of the spring semester.
+The State Department of Health has instructed the university to prioritize students first in an effort to vaccinate as many as possible before leaving campus at the end of the spring semester.
 This Protect Purdue giant leap will begin with the goal of vaccinating as many as 3,500 students per day for the first seven days that the clinic is open.

 Many volunteers will be needed to accomplish this feat, including in both clinical and non-clinical roles.
 Thanks to national efforts to increase the COVID-19 vaccine workforce, the U.S. Food and Drug Administration announced in March that veterinarians and veterinary students now are approved to help administer the vaccine.